 - 1. Core subjects the group of subjects that is studied by all students - 2.
-EBacc subjects subjects where some choice is available - Option subjects the group of subjects that students can personalise to respond to their specific strengths, needs and aspirations for further education or potential career paths

-1. Core Subjects (taken by all students) - ber of iods Notes Yr10 Yr11 English 6 6 English and Mathematics provide life skills and qualifications which are required by almost all employers and all institutions Maths 6 6 of higher education.
+EBacc subjects subjects where some choice is available - 3.
+Option subjects the group of subjects that students can personalise to respond to their specific strengths, needs and aspirations for further education or potential career paths per of ods Notes Year 10 Year 11 Holos English 6 6 English and Mathematics provide life skills and qualifications which are required by almost all employers and all institutions Maths 6 6 of higher education.
 English Literature as well as English Language will be taken by all students.
 Science 8 8 The Science course receives twice the normal time allocation for GCSE courses because it covers all three mainstream Science subjects (Biology, Chemistry and Physics) and also leads to the award of two GCSE certificates in Science.
 Our most able scientists have the opportunity to be entered for three separate GCSE courses in Biology, Chemistry and Physics within the same time frame.
 RS/PSHE 2 2 In accordance with the various Education Acts and the Hampshire syllabus, a programme of Religious Studies will be taken by all students.
 This Religious Studies course is provided on a modular basis in conjunction with a Personal, Social and Health Education programme.
 This comprises elements of citizenship and health education.
 PE 2 2 There is a full programme of Physical Education, which will involve a range of options in diverse sports and activities.